Physics with Daniel • Math, Science, and Test Prep Tutoring

 Time comes from vertical motion

-More vertical velocity means more time in the air.
+A larger vertical component gives more time in the air.

 Step 3